1. The ONS and statistics

 4. Do I need to complete the survey?

-What authority does ONS have to conduct its business surveys?
+What authority does the ONS have?

-What will happen if I provide false data?
+What happens if I provide false data?

 Back to table of contents